 Welcome to the HPTE website.
 Current events and announcements will be on this page so you can find them quickly and conveniently.
-Use the "quick links" in the box to the left to find information about our organization, solicitations, express lane projects and more.
-We are always interested in your feedback or questions -- drop us a line at [email protected].
+Use the "quick links" on this page to find information about our organization, solicitations, express lane projects and more.
+We are always interested in your feedback or questions; drop us a line at [email protected].

 The Colorado Department of Transportation (CDOT) Transportation Commission have decided to move forward with a Design Build Finance Operate Maintain (DBFOM) method for the finance and delivery of the I-70 East project from I-25 to Denver International Airport.
 More...

 This value for money analysis compares the total costs of delivering the I-70 East Corridor Project using different forms of procurement.
 The objectives are to identify the procurement approach, which: